The first 30 days

 Keep the tone charmed.
 For the first 72 hours the puppy or dog can do no harm.
 No matter what he/she does.
 Keep the NO to a no. Calm and easy is the way to go for the first 72.

-Whenever you must leave him/her alone, secure them in a crate. until the bond is complete, and the dog becomes comfortable with its surroundings.
-The puppy must sleep in the crate at night.
-The crate can be put wherever you want.
+Whenever you must leave him/her alone, secure them in a crate or very secure space. until the bond is complete, and the dog becomes comfortable with its surroundings.
+The puppy can sleep in the crate at night.
+Do not seperate the crate and the main caretaker parant until the pup enjoys the crate and understands you are coming right back.
+Usally several days will teach the young pup this.
 During the first few times in the crate a puppy may cry and or want out.
 Never let them out while crying wait for a pause in the crying to let him/her out when its time.
 Learn the I need attention cry and the boy do I have to take a leek cry as soon as you can, they are different.
-If the puppy continues to cry during the first 72 find a safe quiet place to put the crate to muffle the cry's, like a spare room or garage during sleeping hours.
+If the puppy continues to cry during the first 72 usally you have made the mistake of putting in a well rested puppy not ready for sleep but for play into the crate.
+The last hour before bed time and cating is all about the pup.
+The pup should barely be able to lift his/her head from all of the attention and play time.
+Serious play funtime, potty time then crate.

 Our older puppies and dogs are raised outdoors and prefer to do the business there.
 Newborns are raised in the house and begin training on potty time as soon as they are able to walk with ease.
 Pick a spot where you will want them go.
 Make sure everyone's does everything alike same spot, same tone, same words & same time.
 In the begining potty time is every two hours when out of the crate or as necessary.
 Every time after eating and horseplay, straight to the facilities.
 Puppy's should be taken to and placed in the potty spot.
 After a few trips you can have them follow you to the spot.

 When you get them home start with potty training go right to the spot that's pre chosen.
 Stay there and let them smell around and hopefully do some business.
-Our puppy's and dogs are trained on "potty potty" Set them down in the spot and repeat with soft happy tones "potty potty" over and over until they do.
-When they do, Praise potty like their producing Gold Nuggets!
+This is the only time we hang around at the potty spot the intial showing.
+The biggest mistake people make is hanging around.
+Potty spot is for potty.
+Take them to it give the potty command wait for interest if none back inside under close supervision, then shortly right back out to the potty spot.
+Repeat until we get a potty.
+Our puppy's and dogs are trained on "potty potty" Said fast and animated.
+Set them down in the spot and repeat with soft happy tones "potty potty" over and over until they do or do not.
+No more then 30-60 seconds.
+When/if they do, Praise potty like their producing Gold Nuggets!
 Say "good potty, good potty" over and over.
 Dogs know inflection use it.
 If your neighbor is watching and or listening and does not think you should be on medicine your doing it wrong.

 Playing, feeding and spending as much time as you can with your new puppy is the best way to seal the deal on the bond.
 Do not try and force your puppy to do anything for the first four weeks.
 The positive reinforcement method works the best.
 Have the dog do what you want by using food rewards and praise and be consistent.
 Your dog will react to this method in short time.